-Truck rams crowd during Mardi Gras parade
+Mardi Gras truck crash: Driver had .232 blood-alcohol level

 • Witnesses told the station the pickup came down one of the streets and struck several cars before hitting people in the crowd watching the parade.

-• "I saw the gray truck flying down Carrollton Avenue," a female witness told WDSU.
-"He sped up and he lost control and you could see was getting ready to turn and I knew he was going to run into all those people."
+• "I saw the gray truck flying down Carrollton Avenue," a female witness told WDSU while clutching her strands of Mardi Gras beads.
+"He sped up and he lost control and you could see (the truck) was getting ready to turn and I knew he was going to run into all those people."

 • The accident happened around 6:42 p.m.
 (7:42 p.m.
 ET).

+• The parade was coming down Orleans Avenue before making a right onto Carrollton.

-The Endymion parade is one of the biggest parades leading up to Mardi Gras, which is Tuesday, and one of the most family-oriented.
+The Endymion parade is one of the most popular parades leading up to Mardi Gras, which is Tuesday, and one of the most family-oriented.
 Many parents brought their children to the event.

-The parade, held in the Mid-City neighborhood far from the French Quarter, includes three dozen tractor-drawn floats, some of them double- and triple-deckers.
+The parade, held in the Mid-City neighborhood far from the French Quarter, included three dozen tractor-drawn floats, some of them double- and triple-deckers.

+"With 81 floats, 3,200 riders, and a budget of $7 million, Endymion is the largest Mardi Gras parade.
+It is also the only parade to roll on a route from Mid-City to downtown New Orleans," reported NOLA.com.

+The annual parade is marked by its massive floats, many decorated with neon lettering, large and glowing fleurs-de-lis, big video screens and even spotlights shooting into the sky.

 Mardi Gras, French for "Fat Tuesday," is a day of revelry that includes parades, parties and gastronomic indulgence before the Christian fasting season of Lent begins on Ash Wednesday.
 It marks the last day of the Carnival season.